-Again this freedom seems relatively straight forward — make sure your pet always has adequate shelter from temperature and weather extremes.
+Again, this freedom seems relatively straightforward — make sure your pet always has adequate shelter from temperature and weather extremes.
 However, there is much more to comfort than hot versus cold and dry versus damp.

 Your dog also needs a quiet, comfortable resting place where they can be undisturbed and where they will feel safe.
 You need to make sure that their environment is free from things that may cause them harm.

-- Ensure your pet is free from pain, injury and disease.
+- Ensure your pet is free from pain, injury, and disease.

 - Ensure your pet is free to express normal behaviors.

-If you are going to allow your pet to express normal behaviors you first need to know and understand what constitutes both “normal” canine behavior and “abnormal” canine behavior.
-This is not easy because there is so much incorrect information about canine behavior circulating as myth and being perpetuated in out-dated books and inaccurate websites.
+To meet this requirement, you first need to know and understand what constitutes normal and abnormal canine behavior.
+Unfortunately, this can be difficult because there is so much incorrect information about canine behavior circulating as myths and perpetuated in outdated books and inaccurate websites.

 Playing with your dog is good for establishing and maintaining a lifelong bond.
-It is also a great outlet for mental and physical activity and can be just plain fun!
+It is also an excellent outlet for mental and physical activity and can be just plain fun!
 However, it is essential to understand that play, especially very active play, is stressful in itself and increases your dog’s arousal level.
-Play should be frequently interrupted and as soon as the dog has calmly settled that behavior can be rewarded with more play.
+Therefore, play should be frequently interrupted, and as soon as the dog has calmly settled, they can be rewarded with more play.
 If the dog does not or cannot settle, then play stops.

-While our dogs hopefully enjoy our companionship most also need adequate opportunities to interrelate with others of their own kind in a positive situation.
-That does not mean you need to have more than one dog, but it does mean your dog may need to have some suitable doggie friends in the neighborhood or at doggie daycare.
-However, these friends must be of a similar temperament, age, size and play-style and the interactions must be enjoyable for all parties.
+While our dogs, hopefully, enjoy our companionship, many of them also need adequate opportunities to interrelate with others of their own kind in a positive situation.
+That does not mean you need to have more than one dog, but it does mean your dog may benefit from having some suitable doggie friends in the neighborhood or at doggie daycare.
+However, ideally, these friends must be of a similar temperament, age, size, and playstyle as much as possible.
+In addition, the interactions must be enjoyable for all parties.

 - Ensure your pet is free from fear and distress.